 Best practices in Solidity are essential for developing secure and efficient smart contracts.
-Various criteria are addressed, and the use of the Solhint tool is introduced, a Solidity linter that automates the checking of certain rules.
+Various criteria are addressed, and the use of several tools that automates the checking of certain rules is introduced.

 Key strategies to optimize gas consumption in Solidity contracts, improving efficiency during deployment and execution.
 The article explores patterns and practical tips to balance reduced gas consumption with clean, maintainable code.